Brain changes from Mindfulness

 One man determined to show the world how meditation can alter the human brain and improve peoples’ happiness is Matthieu Ricard.
 This is a photo of him undergoing an EEG test while meditating.
 He acquired the title of the Happiest man in the world when his ‘beautiful’ brain showed a capacity for happiness and compassion never before seen in science.
 The scans also showed a reduced propensity towards negativity and enhanced ability to focus and maintain attention.

-Brain changes from Mindfulness – even a little!
+Brain changes from Mindfulness – even a short course

 The practice does require active engagement but it sounds like a bit of a no brainer, doesn’t it?